nudibranchrecords/hedron/README.md

 ## Update Hedron version

 Run `yarn version-bump`.
 This bumps all versions across packages.
+While in alpha, we want to choose the "Custom Prerelease" option.
+This will keep the format of `1.0.0-alpha.x`, where only `x` gets bumped (as major/minor/patch makes no sense).